wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-the-marking-of-musicoacher.md

 stuff anytime as isolated, and can go back to check anytime on the same way, and it supports tests too.

-Here I leave a few screenshots of how I'm using devcards so it may clarifiy some ideas for
+Here are a few screenshots of how I'm using devcards so it may clarifiy some ideas for
 you:

 Devcards main, listing card namespaces